Freedman-CB1/BodyBuilder/README.md

 Ans: This is being worked on currently, there are different situations so I am working on how to handle various deletions.

 4) Question: Can the binding data be viewed.
-Ans: Property panel and use "show all" on a Bound Body selection, you will see the added properties. he Body holds the binding data and it shows what Sketch it is attached to in "BindTo".
+Ans: Property panel and use "show all" on a Bound Body selection, you will see the added properties.
+The Body holds the binding data and it shows what Sketch it is attached to in "BindTo".
 Actually all the offsets, rotate and orbit data can be changed in the properties panel, no dialog required.

 5) Question: What is the best first time procedure to start.
 Ans: Start Macro, New doc, new body, new sketch XY Plane.
 Draw a box (about the origin) and Pad it 10mm.
 Select the Body and use Transform to move it out of the way.
 New Body, new Sketch, draw a circle XY plane (about the origin) and Pad it 100mm.
 On BodyBuilder click "To positioning", then click "Edit binding", in the Tree expand the box body so you can see Sketch, don't open it.
 Select the round peg in the 3D, then select the Sketch in the tree, this should create a binding, the peg will move and tree will show the what sketch the body is bound to in the description field.